Dates: June 26th – July 25th, 2023

 - Send a copy of your medical student ID or letter from your advisor, Dean, or registrar’s office stating that you are an enrolled medical student and your expected date of graduation.

 - A short Statement (500 words or less) on what diversity means to you and why it is important to you

 - Submit your application here: BAOC Diversity Scholarship

-Decisions will be sent out to recipients by June 2022.
-If you are selected as one of our 5 scholarship recipients, we will send you a notification and a registration code.
-The course fee will be waived.
+Decisions will be sent out to recipients by late May 2023.
+If you are selected as one of our scholarship recipients, we will send you notification with instructions on how to register for the course.